nuagenetworks/vsd-api-specifications/README.md

  - `minLength`: maximum value of the attribute (only available when type is `int` or `float`, otherwise `null`)
  - `minValue`: minimum value of the attribute (only available when type is `int` or `float`, otherwise `null`)
  - `orderable`: boolean telling if client can order results based this attribute
- - `readonly`: boolean telling if this attribute is not modifiable
+ - `readOnly`: boolean telling if this attribute is not modifiable
  - `required`: boolean telling if this attribute is required
  - `type`: type of the attribute (see below)
  - `unique`: boolean telling if the value of this attribute has to be unique in its context